fuad-works/SnakeFlash/README.md

 ## Disclaimer
-this project was created in the days were flas was cool, now adays it consederd a bad thing.
+this project was built in the days were flash was cool, now adays it consederd a bad thing.